usarscotus/legal-directory/frcp/rule_30.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) Originals and Copies.
 Documents and tangible things produced for inspection during a deposition must, on a party's request, be marked for identification and attached to the deposition.
 Any party may inspect and copy them.
 But if the person who produced them wants to keep the originals, the person may:

-(i) offer copies to be marked, attached to the deposition, and then used as originals—after giving all parties a fair opportunity to verify the copies by comparing them with the originals; or
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) offer copies to be marked, attached to the deposition, and then used as originals—after giving all parties a fair opportunity to verify the copies by comparing them with the originals; or

-&nbsp;&nbsp;(ii) give all parties a fair opportunity to inspect and copy the originals after they are marked—in which event the originals may be used as if attached to the deposition.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) give all parties a fair opportunity to inspect and copy the originals after they are marked—in which event the originals may be used as if attached to the deposition.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Order Regarding the Originals.
 Any party may move for an order that the originals be attached to the deposition pending final disposition of the case.